-It is also possible to contribute to the allocation of differents types of financial support on the basis of the call to which the students participate.
-This preference must be indicated at the time of application in the appropriate section of the Online Application Form.
+It is possible to apply for the allocation of different types of financial supports on the basis of the call to which the students participate.
+This preference must be indicated at the time of the application in the appropriate section of the Online Application Form.

-Note that those who do not qualify for Erasmus + Erasmus Mundus Joint Master Degrees (EMJMD) scholarships in the first call application will automatically enter in the second ranking for any other financial support scheduled for the second call application, if this interest has been indicated in the appropriate section of the Online Application Form.
+Note that those who do not qualify for Erasmus + Erasmus Mundus Joint Master Degree (EMJMD) scholarships in the first call for application will automatically enter in the second ranking list for any other financial support scheduled for the second call for application if this interest has been indicated in the appropriate section of the Online Application Form.

 WHICH STUDENTS ARE ELIGIBLE?

-Students from all over the world are eligible for an Erasmus+ EMJMD scholarship provided that they fulfil the requirements stated here as well as the additional criteria pointed out at the bottom of this page.
+Students from all over the world are eligible for an Erasmus+ EMJMD scholarship provided that they fulfil the requirements stated here as well as the additional criteria pointed out in this page.

 Distinction between Program and Partner countries due to different scholarship amounts awarded (see also the 12-months rule):

 Program Countries include:

 27 EU countries: Belgium, Bulgaria, Czech Republic, Denmark, Germany, Estonia, Ireland, Greece, Spain, France, Croatia, Italy, Cyprus, Latvia, Lithuania, Luxembourg, Hungary, Malta, Netherlands, Austria, Poland, Portugal, Romania, Slovenia, Slovakia, Finland, Sweden AND Iceland, Liechtenstein, Former Yugoslav Republic of Macedonia, Norway, Turkey Serbia and United Kingdom (as a participating country during the transition period, until 31 December 2020).